Pan-African Parliament: Meetings

 The Pan-African Parliament is able to meet in an ordinary session up to twice in a year, usually in March and August.
 These ordinary sessions are regular meetings in which issues in Africa are discussed, and legislature can be voted on and passed to meet the needs of Africa as members of the Pan-African Parliament see fit, and last up to a month long.
 The permanent committees of the parliament always meet twice a year for statutory meetings, and can convene as often as they see fit during ordinary sessions of parliament for non-statutory meetings.
 The parliament can also meet in extraordinary sessions in case of emergency or some other extenuating circumstances.

 During some of these meetings, elections are held to elect the Acting President and Vice Presidents of the Bureau.
 These positions are chaired by members of the Parliament hailing from the 5 regions of Africa: northern, central, eastern, western, and southern, with the Acting President hailing from any one of these regions.
 The candidates must be ratified by the Plenary before ballots can be cast on who will actually be voted in.

-Legislative Power
+Legislative power

 Prior to the changes made to the Pan-African Parliament in 2017, not a single law was passed by the parliament.
 However, the changes outlined in 2017 shifted the Parliament into a more full legislative body representing the African Union, granting the parliament the ability to draft and pass Model Laws for its member states to adopt.
 Now, the Parliament can receive, consider, and submit opinions on draft legal instruments, treaties and other international agreements.
 Furthermore, the Parliament has power in accordance with the Financial Rules and regulations set by the African Union, such that they can control their own fund-raising activities through legislative action.
-All legislature that is proposed by the Parliament must be submitted to the AU Assembly for its final ratification and approval.
+All legislation that is proposed by the Parliament must be submitted to the AU Assembly for its final ratification and approval.